petsc/petsc/doc/index.rst

 pronounced PET-see (`/ˈpɛt-siː/ <https://en.wikipedia.org/wiki/Help:IPA/English#Key>`__), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
 It supports MPI, and GPUs through CUDA, HIP or OpenCL, as well as hybrid MPI-GPU parallelism; it also supports the NEC-SX Tsubasa Vector Engine.
-PETSc (sometimes called PETSc/TAO) also contains the TAO, the Toolkit for Advanced Optimization, software library.
+PETSc (sometimes called PETSc/Tao) also contains the Tao, the Toolkit for Advanced Optimization, software library.

 PETSc is developed as :ref:`open-source <doc_license>`, requests and contributions are welcome.